The deadline for completed Ph.D. applications is Dec. 15.

 Students admitted into the master's degree program may apply to GSAS for partial (up to 50 percent) tuition remission.

-Students admitted into the joint sociology & women's and gender studies master's degree program may apply to GSAS for partial (up to 50 percent) tuition remission, and may be eligible for a grant from the Women's and Gender Studies Program.
+Students admitted into the joint sociology & women's, gender, and sexuality studies master's degree program may apply to GSAS for partial (up to 50 percent) tuition remission, and may be eligible for a grant from the Women's, Gender, and Sexuality Studies Program.

 Advanced students in the Ph.D. program may transfer some course credit for relevant work done elsewhere.
 This can be used to satisfy department and university residence requirements.
 Students apply for transfer credit after completing a year in the program.